-May 2010: Historical malpractice and patient mistreatment, community members to fight for the rights of Native American Indians to receive their Treaty Rights for adequate health care at the Sioux San Hospital/Rapid City Service Unit (RCSU).
+May 2010: Inspired by historical government malpractice and patient mistreatment, community members to fight for the rights of Native American Indians to receive their Treaty Rights for adequate health care at the Sioux San Hospital/Rapid City Service Unit (RCSU).

 December 2010: The Senate Committee on Indian Affairs publishes a report, “In critical condition: The urgent need to reform the Indian Health Service’s Aberdeen Area.”

 May 2011: Community members report they would rather go to Rapid City Regional Hospital and “Rapid City Indian Health Service was criticized for administering Band-Aids and Tylenol, and Indians would rather get their health care elsewhere.”